tvaneerd/isocpp/conversions.md

 **_This is probably the number one criteria for deciding `implicit` vs `explicit` - is it the same platonic thing._**

 Implicit conversons must just "do the right thing" - ie std::chrono seconds to minutes.

-There are other aspects the we may (or may not!) want to consider when deciding conversions.
+Whereas `int` to `seconds` is explicit because `int` is models a Number, and `seconds` models a Duration - not the same Thing.

 #### Information Fidelity